Italy passes first debt test after Monti's exit plan

 "The steep fall in the yield at auction is a good signal if you consider what happened during the weekend."

-Monti announced on Saturday his intention to quit as soon as the 2013 budget law is approved after losing support from Silvio Berlusconi's center-right PDL party, the largest in the Italian parliament.
+Monti announced on Saturday his intention to quit as soon as the 2013 budget law is approved after losing support from Silvio Berlusconi's centre-right PDL party, the largest in the Italian parliament.

 The announced early exit of the technocrat premier sparked investors' concern that Italy may stray from a path of economic reforms in the aftermath of general elections now scheduled to take place in February.